 Clock Tower at Sardar Market

-The Clock Tower area of the Sardar Market is a great place for taking photographs.
+One of the best places to make photographs in Jodhpur is the Clock Tower area of the Sardar Market is a great place for taking photographs.
 For me, it has another worldly feeling.
 The market area is a circular street with the clock tower in the middle.
 It is completely void of trees.
 However, the hustle and bustle of activity makes for plenty of interesting photographs.

 It is also possible to go up in the top of the clock tower (however, it is closed on Saturdays).
 It costs 30rs.
 From the top of the clock tower you can make photographs with a bird’s eye view of the market below.
 You also get to see the mechanics of the clock.
 The man who takes you up the clock tower will want to take a photo with you and it is an interesting experience!